 The Bottom Line

-Stamp duty isn't one tax — it's eight different taxes, each with its own rules, thresholds, and time-sensitive concessions.
-The gap between paying nothing and paying $30,000-plus can come down to your contract date, your property type, your residency status, or whether you're buying in Perth or Brisbane.
+Stamp duty isn't one tax — it's eight different taxes, each with its own rules, thresholds and time-sensitive concessions.
+The gap between paying nothing and paying $40,000-plus can come down to your contract date, your property type, your residency status or whether you're buying in Canberra or Melbourne.
 So before you sign anything, run the numbers.
-Use the state breakdowns above, verify with your revenue office's online calculator, and talk to your conveyancer about any concessions you might qualify for.
-The savings are real — but only if you claim them correctly.
-Our Stamp Duty Calculator covers every state and includes first home buyer concessions.